 - In the animated Justice League, the Thanagarians take over Earth for its own good.
 Or so they say.
 They're actually planning to destroy the whole planet as part of their plans to attack another civilization.

 - It's actually a bit of a reference to The Hitchhiker's Guide to the Galaxy because they do after all want to destroy Earth to make way for a Hyperspace Bypass.

 - It should be noted that without it they actually did lose the war, and were conquered because of it.

-- "And I, for one, welcome our new insect overlords!"
+- The Simpsons: "And I, for one, welcome our new insect overlords!"

 - Young Justice: This is the goal of the Reach.
 In Impulse's timeline, they've been successful in enslaving the population.